Seasonal Adjustment Methodology

 Concurrent seasonal adjustment

 Concurrent seasonal adjustment of national CPS labor force data began at BLS with the release of estimates for December 2003 in January 2004.
-This practice replaced the projected-factor method, which updated seasonal factors twice a year.
-Under the latter procedure, projected seasonal factors were used to seasonally adjust the new original data as they were collected.
+Prior to concurrent seasonal adjustment, BLS adjusted CPS data with the projected-factor method, which updated seasonal factors twice a year.
+Under this procedure, projected seasonal factors were used to seasonally adjust the new original data as they were collected.
 At midyear, the historical series were updated with data for January through June, and the seasonal adjustment program was rerun to produce projected seasonal factors for July through December of the current year.

 The case for revisions to previous-month seasonally adjusted estimates is less compelling for CPS series, because the original sample data normally are not revised.
 Moreover, an empirical investigation indicated that there were no substantial gains in estimating month-to-month changes by introducing revisions to the data for the previous month.
 For example, it was found that if previous-month revisions were made to the labor force series, the overall unemployment rate would be different in only 2 months between January 2001 and November 2002, in each case by only one-tenth of a percentage point.